Andy Robustelli: Executive career

-Later years
+Later life

 After his retirement as an active player, Robustelli spent one year (1965) as a color analyst for NBC's coverage of the American Football League.
 That same year, he purchased Stamford-based Westheim Travel and renamed it Robustelli Travel Services, Inc. Specializing in corporate travel management, it grew into Robustelli World Travel by the time it was sold to Hogg Robinson Group in 2006.

 Robustelli also founded National Professional Athletes (NPA), a sports marketing business which arranged appearances by sports celebrities at corporate functions, and International Equities, which evolved into Robustelli Merchandise Services.
 The latter eventually became the foundation for Robustelli Corporate Services.

 Robustelli was named Walter Camp Man of the Year in 1988.
 He is an inductee of both the Pro Football Hall of Fame (class of 1971) and the National Italian American Sports Hall of Fame.

 Robustelli died on May 31, 2011, from complications following surgery to remove a kidney stone.

 Relatives

 Son Bob Robustelli published a biography of his father in 2024, "The Pope of the NFL: The Andy Robustelli Story and the Family That Loved Him".

 A grandson, Andrew Robustelli, played college football at Jacksonville University, attended rookie minicamp with the New York Giants in 2015, and played for the Jacksonville Sharks of the Arena Football League in 2016.
-Another grandson, Joe, plays Canadian football with the Saskatchewan Roughriders.
+Another grandson, Joe, plays Canadian football with the Edmonton Elks.

 Robustelli's great nephew Dan Sileo played in the NFL with the Tampa Bay Buccaneers and Dallas Cowboys.